Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is bladder cancer diagnosed?

-- Urine sample: A sample of your urine is collected to check for blood, an infection, or abnormal cells.
+- A urine sample is checked for blood, an infection, or abnormal cells.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen and pelvis.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- X-ray, ultrasound, CT, or MRI pictures may show the tumor size and location.
+The pictures may also show if the cancer has spread to other places in your body.
+You may be given contrast liquid to help your bladder, kidneys, and ureters show up better in pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is bladder cancer treated?

-- Radiation therapy: This uses high-energy beams of x-rays to kill cancer cells.
+- Radiation therapy uses high-energy x-ray beams to kill cancer cells.

 - American Cancer Society